 It also takes some of the pain out of saying no. It enables you to decline with grace, without going through the angst with each new request.
 (This is especially important for people-pleasers like me, who hate saying no.)

 I have an e-mail signature for every one of these common requests.
 My assistant manages and uses them on my behalf.
 It’s a great tool for training people who work for you.

 - Delegate to people you trust.
 You don’t have to do it all.
 If you are like me, you may say yes, but then regret it.
 However, if you can have someone on your team act as a buffer, it helps.
 This gives you the space you need to be more thoughtful and priority-driven in your decisions.

 In addition, people on your team are often better equipped to help the person making the request.
 Or at the very least, they can point them to the resources they need without your involvement.
 Either way, the person making the request is well-served.

 This is also a great opportunity to train your people by allowing them to shoulder the load.
 Jethro once told his son-in-law, Moses:

 The thing that you do is not good.
 Both you and these people who are with you will surely wear yourselves out.
 For this thing is too much for you; you are not able to perform it by yourself” (Exodus 18:17–18)

 - Accept the fact that you will be misunderstood.
 People often feel entitled.
 Some will try to shame you.
 Others will talk about you behind your back.
 Don’t worry about it.
 There is nothing you can do to stop them.

 There are just some things that other people won’t understand until they have walked in your shoes.
-Trying to convince them otherwise only further depletes your limited resources and gets you off track.
+Trying to convince them otherwise only further depletes your limited resources and gets you off-track.
 My advice is to ignore them.

 If this is a struggle for you, that’s a good sign.
 It means you have a good heart.
 But it’s going to take more than that to succeed over the long haul.
-You will also need wisdom and courage to limit your accessibility in order to stay focused on your priorities and fulfill your calling.
+You’ll also need wisdom and courage to limit your accessibility in order to stay focused on your priorities and fulfill your calling.